cjlovering/predicting-inductive-biases/readme.md

 ### Setup (2022+)

-This project was tested (and upated) to run on v100s with pytorch 1.12.1+cu102 and transformers 4.23.1 using slurm.
+This project was tested (and updated) to run on v100s with pytorch 1.12.1+cu102 and transformers 4.23.1 using slurm.
 We saved the full details of the environment in requirements_2022.txt.

 ```bash